1587/speaking-exam/00-part5.md

 My answer:

 ```
-I think there are some advantages as follows.
+I think there are some advantages below.

-I can travel and live in many different cities,
+first：I can travel and live in many different cities,
 and experience different cultures.

 Uh..
-i can taste famous dishes of these cities.
+i can eat famous dishes of these cities.
 such as hot-pot in sichuan, oil noodles in shanxi, barbecue in heilongjiang.

 Uh..  nowdays, software projects are too big,